pengupengupengu/gflmaps/README.md

 ## TODO
 Likely will do:
 * Try to improve mobile browser support.
-Note that I don't have any Apple device so I don't won't be able to test on any Safari or iOS browser.
+Note that I don't have any Apple device so I won't be able to test on any Safari or iOS browser.
 * Investigate enemy AI.

 Maybe will do: